Paramedic Education Program

 Classes are taught by Reading Hospital emergency physicians, nurses and other local and regional specialists in specific fields of pre-hospital care.

-The program's acting Medical Director Charles F. Barbera MD, works with the Program Director to assure that the program’s content follows the National Standard Curriculum, as well as state and regional guidelines.
+The program's acting Medical Director Thomas W. Stauffer, DO, works with the Program Director to assure that the program’s content follows the National Standard Curriculum, as well as state and regional guidelines.

 Field experience with regional advanced life support units will be arranged with preceptors approved by the Hospital.